sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/interfaces.rst

 Maxima
 ======

-Maxima is included with Sage, as is clisp (a version of the Lisp language).
-An open source Tk/Tcl-based plotting program used by Maxima, ``openmath``, is also distributed with Sage.
-However, the gnuplot package (which Maxima uses by default for plotting) is distributed as a Sage optional package.
+Maxima is included with Sage, as well as a Lisp implementation.
+The gnuplot package (which Maxima uses by default for plotting) is distributed as a Sage optional package.
 Among other things, Maxima does symbolic manipulation.
 Maxima can integrate and differentiate functions symbolically, solve 1st order ODEs, most linear 2nd order ODEs, and has implemented the Laplace transform method for linear ODEs of any degree.
 Maxima also knows about a wide range of special functions, has plotting capabilities via gnuplot, and has methods to solve and manipulate matrices (such as row reduction, eigenvalues and eigenvectors), and polynomial equations.

 We illustrate the Sage/Maxima interface by constructing the matrix